Incoming request processing

 Outgoing request are made to the Send method of the channel.

-Outgoing request are passed a "processIdentifier" parameter and a "data" parameter, the latter containing a JSON request.
+Outgoing request are passed a "processIdentifier" parameter, a "role" parameter, and a "data" parameter, the latter containing a JSON request.

 Outgoing requests are encoded in the same way as responses to incoming requests, and sent to the other partner.
 Responses are decoded in the same way as incoming requests, the request and response logged, and the data portion sent back to the caller.